-We are a fun loving plus Square Dance Club with lots of activities.
+We are a fun loving Square Dance Club with lots of other non-dancing activities.
 Our Club Dance is on Thursdays 7:00 p.m. to 8:30 p.m. – MountainView Ballroom.
-Other dances and workshops throughout the year are Sundays and Tuesdays.
-Lessons start in October.
-Check out our website at www.saddlebrookesquares.com for current lesson and workshop schedule.
+Lessons start in January.
+Check out our website at saddlebrookesquares.com for current lesson and dance schedule.

 30 piece orchestra plays variety of popular music including Broadway and movie tunes.
 Available at minimal charge for SaddleBrooke events.

 The Sonoran Signers are a diverse group of women with all types of voice and musical talent that share their passion for singing and making people happy.
 They pride themselves on excellence in music performance and enjoy each other’s company with fun and friendship.
 Website: sonoransingers.org.